autowarefoundation/autoware.universe/localization/landmark_based_localizer/README.md

 Currently, landmarks are assumed to be flat.

-The following figure shows the principle of localization in the case of `ar_tag_based_localizer`.
+The following figure shows the principle of localization in the case of `ar_tag_detector`.

 ![principle](./doc_image/principle.png)

 This calculated ego pose is passed to the EKF, where it is fused with the twist information and used to estimate a more accurate ego pose.

-## Nodes included in this package
+## Node diagram

 ![node diagram](./doc_image/node_diagram.drawio.svg)